quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 export default routes
 ```

+If you use TypeScript, you must replace `RouteConfig` interface occurrences with `RouteRecordRaw`.

 ### Vuex v4

 This is a Vue 3 ecosystem upstream breaking change.
 You'll need to update src/store files to match Vuex v4's API.
 Notice the "createStore" import from vuex and its usage in an example below.
 For informative purposes: [Vuex migration to 4.0 from 3.x](https://next.vuex.vuejs.org/guide/migrating-to-4-0-from-3-x.html)